PietroMSB/MG2N2/README.md

 The node generator module decides if to generate a new neighbor for the node currently under focus and, in case, its type.
 The edge classifier decides the type of edge connecting the focused node to its new neighbor.
 The linker module decides if any other edge should be added between the new node and the rest of the graph.
+The generative process is stopped when the expansion queue becomes empty and/or the maximum graph size is reached.

 # cite
 If you make use of this code for your publication, please cite: